 You also have to make sure that you are paying attention to the patient and not just vital signs.
 If the patient tells you they feel like something bad is going to happen or that they are about to die LISTEN TO THEM!

 Advocate for the Patient

 Your biggest job as a nurse is to keep the patient’s best interest at heart.
-Even if you know how to titrate a Cardizem drip, it doesn’t mean that you should if it is putting the patient in more risk.
+Even if you know how to titrate a Cardizem drip, it doesn’t mean that you should if it is putting the patient at more risk.
 You need to make sure you have ample resources, training, and confidence to get the job done.
-You also need to make sure that the patient can handle the medication and you need to explain the medication to their patient and their families,
+You also need to make sure that the patient can handle the medication, and you need to explain the medication to their patient and their families,

 Cardiac nurses are some of the bravest and skilled nurses I know.
 I’ve seen CCU nurses bring patient’s back from near death through an organized ballet of V-Fib.
 I have personally saved a life by paying close attention to my patient’s condition and pushing a few ml of Cardizem.
-Whether you work in the ER, OR, ICU, CCU, Med Surg, or a long term care facility, you have the ability to make a difference and save a life by paying attention to their needs and delivering the best nursing care possible.
+Whether you work in the ER, OR, ICU, CCU, Med Surg, or a long-term care facility, you have the ability to make a difference and save a life by paying attention to their needs and delivering the best nursing care possible.
 This means knowing how to titrate a Cardizem drip.

 Master Cardiology with the NRSNG Cardiac Essentials Course